Thank you to all the advocates, youth and legislators who made our Day at the Capitol a success!

 An Annual Tradition

-On Februrary 18, OregonASK hosted the 2014 Afterschool and Summer Learning Day at the Capitol with a focus on the value and importance of support for Summer Learning.
-Our guest speaker was Matthew Boulay, founder of the nonprofit National Summer Learning Association.
+For the 2014 Afterschool and Summer Learning Day at the Capitol, we a focused on the value and importance of support for Summer Learning.
+Our guest speaker was Matthew Boulay, founder of the nonprofit National Summer Learning Association, shared inspiring words about the impact summer learning can make and the importance of acting now.
+We were able to help inform legislators and set the stage for a strong legislative push in the coming years.